How To Bet On The Grand National

 Maybe, it’s based on a relative or regular holiday spot.

-If you know someone called Fred then outsider Run Wild Fred might be the one.
+If you know someone called Phil then outsider Fil Dor might be the one.

-Other popular horses based purely on their names are likely to be Foxy Jacks, I Am Maximus and Mr Incredible.
+Other popular horses based purely on their names are likely to be last year’s winner I Am Maximus, Kandoo Kid and Hitman.

 Many people stick with their favourite jockey.
 Rachael Blackmore, the first female rider to win the Grand National when successful on Minella Times in 2021, is sure to be popular.